SalishSeaCast/docs/storm_surges/tools.rst

 The general procedure is as follows:

 1. Perform a harmonic analysis on a year-long time series using :file:`t_tide`.
 2. Use the tidal constituents produced by the harmonic analysis to generate a tidal prediction.
-Typically, 67 constituents are analyzed with :file:`t_tide`
+Typically, 67 constituents are analyzed with :file:`t_tide` for a year-long time series.

 However, there are some subtleties that need to be considered before we generate the tidal predictions for use in residual calculations.